UFFeScience/Phenomanager/README.md

 The API is completely generic and accepts filters, sorting, aggregation functions, grouping and field projection.
 Another important point is that the API will only respond *success* if the correct credentials are passed in the *header* of the request.
-Every request (except for the login endpoint and some other specific endpoints) must contain the `Authorization` header with the value` Bearer {AUTENTICATION_TOKEN} `.
+Every request (except for the login endpoint and some other specific endpoints) must contain the `Authorization` header with the value `Bearer {AUTENTICATION_TOKEN}`.
-An authentication token can be obtained by making a request to `/ login` endpoint twith the correct credentials.
+An authentication token can be obtained by making a request to `/login` endpoint twith the correct credentials.
 Here is an example of the most complete filter operation possible:

 `localhost:9500/v1/computational_models?count=[name,currentVersion]&sort=[creationDate=asc]&groupBy=[creationDate]&filter=[currentVersion>1.0]`